perezite/Portfolio/README.md

 - Track the payments made by the clans, including highlighting when payments or demand notes are due
 - A slick PHP web interface

 I created Clan Manager for friends who where getting into the gameserver hosting business at this time.
 This was back when we were all in highschool.
 They needed a software to manage their customers, so I created an app in PHP to support their business.
-It was the first time I actually made money with writing software!
+It was the first time I actually made some money with writing software!

 ### My contribution to the project